chang2000/egopod/README.md

 # EgoPod, a web-based podcast app supports note taking

+> Since the grading for this course project is finished, **we suspended the AWS server**.
+We will bring it online afterwards.
+> If you'd like to try EgoPod, please deploy it on your local machine according to our detailed deployment guidence.

 ## Introduction

 [EgoPod](http://www.egopod.xyz) is a full-functional podcast app.
 Egopod supports *Sign in with Google*.
 Users can search podcast, subscribe podcast and bookmark episodes.